WooChan-Noh/ImagineX/README.md

-# ImagineX (in progress)
+# ImagineX
-+ The purpose of this project to make generative AI easy to use.
-(Illustration)
++ The purpose of this project to make generative AI easy to use. (generate picture)
 + UI design was done by designer from _TinyGem_
 + Only available in Korean
 + This project contain paid assets.
 (Map, UI effect)